Italy - Factors to watch on August 12

 The government does not exclude a sale of part of its stake in Eni, Il Sole 24 Ore said in an unsourced report, adding the 30 percent stake held by Treasury and funding vehicle CDP could be cut to 20 percent.

 The signals in Europe are that between October and December Italy’s GDP will show a “cautious rise”, Unicredit CEO Federico Ghizzoni told La Repubblica on Saturday.
-Asked if he saw a new phase of banking consolidation and if UniCredit was interested in banks for sale such as, theoretically, Monte Paschi, Ghizzoni said: “we have not thought about this”.
+Asked if he saw a new phase of banking consolidation and if UniCredit was interested in banks for sale such as, theoretically, Monte Paschi, Ghizzoni said “we have not posed the problem”.

 Newspapers on Saturday speculated on a possible interest of Mexico’s Carlos Slim in Telecom Italia and consolidation of the telecoms business in Italy after his America Movil defied arch-rival Telefonica with a 7.2 billion euro bid for the 70 percent of Dutch group KPN it does not already own.